 What I like most about the Yeti Nano is that it gives you Yeti-quality sound in a smaller format.
 Because of this, it’s going to become my new travel mic.

 I previously wrote about Blue’s second newest microphone, the Blue Raspberry.
-The problem with is your voice comes off a little hollow while using the Raspberry, which makes me just okay with using it for recording.
+The problem with the Raspberry is your voice comes off a little hollow while using it, which makes me just okay with using it for recording.
 What I love about the Raspberry is that it’s very small, allowing it to fit perfectly into a pocket of my travel book bag.
 However, the price of the thing is $160!
 That’s ridiculous since the Yeti and Yeti Nano are both less expensive, yet way better in quality.

 I’ll take my Yeti Nano on my next trip, but instead of placing it in my book bag it’ll have to go in my suitcase.
 While not as convenient as the Raspberry, the Nano will give me better sound on the go.
 Plus it has a mount that’ll raise the mic closer to my face.
 Whenever I use the Raspberry I have to stack it on books… or snacks.

 One last thing: Blue also has a microphone called the Snowball.
 It’s been around for a few years and includes a mic stand, but I’ve never been blown away by the sound quality.
 If you can’t afford either of the Yetis, the Snowball is a great place to start.

 At the end of the day, the choice here is simple: Buy Blue’s Yeti Nano.
 Whether you’re using it at home or on the road, you won’t be disappointed.